Schönbrunn Palace & Gardens Tickets and Information

 Other Attractions Also In The Estate

-Schönbrunn Palace and its gardens are must-see attractions in Vienna, offering a rich blend of history, architecture, and natural beauty.
-Whether you're interested in exploring some of the palaces opulent rooms, strolling through landscaped gardens, or visiting the zoo, there's something for everyone at the estate!
+In our opinion, Schönbrunn Palace and its gardens are must-see in Vienna, offering history, architecture, and natural beauty.
+Whether you're interested in exploring some of the palace rooms, strolling through gardens, or visiting the zoo, there's something for everyone at the estate!